High Blood Pressure

 - Normal blood pressure is below 120/80 mmHg.

-- This is when there is a systolic pressure that ranges from 120-139 mmHg and a diastolic pressure ranging from 80-89 mmHg.
+- Systolic pressure that ranges from 120-139 mmHg and a diastolic pressure ranging from 80-89 mmHg.

 STAGE 1 HYPERTENSION

-- This is when the systolic pressure ranges from 140-159 mmHg or a diastolic pressure that ranges from 90-99 mmHg.
+- Systolic pressure ranges from 140-159 mmHg or a diastolic pressure that ranges from 90-99 mmHg.

 STAGE 2 HYPERTENSION

-- This is a more severe form and it occurs when the systolic pressure is 160 mmHg or a diastolic pressure of 100 mmHg or higher.
+- Systolic pressure is 160 mmHg or a diastolic pressure of 100 mmHg or higher.

-It is possible for one to heave high blood pressure or hypertension for years without presenting any type of symptoms.
+One can have high blood pressure or hypertension for years without presenting any symptoms.
 When uncontrolled blood pressure increases, the risk of developing other serious health problems also increases.
-Hypertension can develop over the course of many years and it affects nearly everyone eventually in their lifetime.
-Luckily, high blood pressure can be simply detected and once when a patient is informed about it, they can easily work with their doctor to control it.
+Hypertension can develop over many years, and it affects nearly everyone eventually in their lifetime.
+Luckily, high blood pressure can be detected, and once when a patient is informed about it, they can work with their doctor to control it.